-The challenges of life can be overwhelming and we often don't know the way out.
+The challenges of life can be overwhelming.
+Often, we see no way out.
 In the face of heartbreak and disappointment, what do we do?

-In order to see fulfillment of the promises of God, we need to first come to terms with the fact that these promises are available specifically to us!
-He wants to fulfill His promises in our lives.
-But that doesn’t mean we don’t have a part to play in their fulfillment: we need to believe His promises and confess them.
+In order to see the fulfillment of God’s promises, we need to first believe that these promises are specifically for us.
+God wants to fulfill his promises for our lives.
+But that doesn’t mean we don’t have a part to play in their fulfillment: we need to believe his promises and claim them.

 When Solomon became the king, he asked for wisdom.
 The Bible says that God gave Solomon a “breadth of understanding as measureless as the sand on the seashore.”